Fluid Dynamics#

 neq

-a. take the microscopic densities \(\rightarrow\) compute the macroscopic density and velocity(rho,u) = Micro2Macro(n)
+a. take the microscopic densities \(\rightarrow\) compute the macroscopic density and velocity(rho,u) = micro_to_macro(n)

-b. take the macroscopic density and velocity \(\rightarrow\) compute the equilibrium microscopic densitiesneq=Macro2Equilibrium(rho,u)
+b. take the macroscopic density and velocity \(\rightarrow\) compute the equilibrium microscopic densitiesneq=macro_to_equilibrium(rho,u)Calculate

 nout = n * (1-omega) + omega * neq